archway-network/dapp-examples/README.md

 Both Vue and React projects will require you to setup environment variables with some Archway account and RPC information.

-Once you have decided which example you'd like to run, change to that directory and copy the `env.example` file to a file called `.env` and edit it with your settings
+Once you have decided which example you'd like to run, change to that directory and copy the `env.example` file to a file called `.env` and edit it with your desired settings.

+Example:

 ```bash
 cd vuejs/increment
 cp env.example .env